devopstrainings/linux-basics-katakoda/linux-adminstration/step5.md

 `systemctl restart nginx`{{execute}}

-Assume in case if a machine reboots then
+Assume in case if a machine reboots then you want start the service along with the Operating system then